The Reebok Lifter 2.0 is possibly one of the best shoes for CrossFit around.

-Getting into the nitty gritty of the Reebok Lifter 2.0
+Getting into the nitty gritty of our Reebok Lifter 2.0 review

 - Heel height